mneuronico/multi-agent-system-library/README.md

 import logging # only necessary if it is required to set a specific log level

 manager = AgentSystemManager(
+    config="config.json" # Defaults to config.json in your base directory
     base_directory="path/to/your/base_dir",  # Default is the current working directory. history_folder="path/to/your/history_folder", # defaults to <base_directory>/history
     files_folder="path/to/your/files_folder", # defaults to <base_directory>/files